toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_1.md

 ## Create a home page

-Since it is our website only has the blog app for now, we will make our blog the home page of the website.
 Now let us finish setting up the URLs in the app.
 Add the following;

 ```python
 from django.urls import path